marian-vignau/admintool/README.md

 ## Concepts:

-Storage: A storage space, can be a drive or a folder.
+Storage: A storage space, can be a drive or a folder, can be mounted or not.

+Report: An unique report, identified by year, type, number, can have different folders in different storages

-Folder: A scanned folder in the filesystem, can be mounted or not.
+Folder: A scanned folder in the filesystem.

 Storage type: Purpose of storage, can be finished reports, deliverables, work in progress, data, backup